New day, new tools.

 Ready to login to Moodle?
 Go to moodle.potsdam.edu.

-Faculty members who teach online courses report that they not only had a wonderful experience, but also noted an improvement in their on-site courses.
-When you deliver an online course, you do not change the content, but you do change how you deliver that content and how you interact with your students.
+By the way, faculty members who teach DL courses report that they not only had a wonderful experience, but also noted an improvement in their on-site courses.
+When you deliver a DL course, you do not change the content, but you do change how you deliver that content and how you interact with your students.

 - Provide access to non-traditional students

 - Learn online pedagogy